 Program Educational Objectives

-- Provide students with a sound knowledge of the fundamental principles of mathematics, science, and mechanical engineering technology.
+- demonstrate a sound knowledge of the fundamental principles of mathematics, science, and mechanical engineering technology;

-- Develop in graduates critical thinking and problem solving skills that can be applied to a wide range of problems – both technical and non-technical.
+- utilize critical thinking and problem solving skills that can be applied to a wide range of problems – both technical and non-technical;

-- Provide the skills necessary for the practice of engineering technology.
+- carry out the practice of engineering technology;

 Prior to graduation, students are required to demonstrate the following learned capabilities:

 - an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly- defined engineering problems appropriate to the discipline;

 - an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

 - an ability to apply written, oral, and graphical communication in broadly- defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;